material-components/material-components-web/packages/mdc-form-field/README.md

 # Form Fields

-MDC Form Field aligns a form field (for example, a checkbox) with its label and makes it RTL-aware.
-When used with JavaScript, it can activate a [ripple](../mdc-ripple) effect upon interacting with the label.
+MDC Form Field aligns an MDC Web form field (for example, a checkbox) with its label and makes it RTL-aware.
+It also activates a [ripple](../mdc-ripple) effect upon interacting with the label.

 ## Installation